lealzzzz/ano.github.io/README.md

                 <h1 style="font-family: Cinzel, serif; font-size: 40px; letter-spacing: 1.2px;">HIIII!,</h1>
                 <p>
                     <span>
-                        &emsp; I've been keeping this in for a while, but I think Valentine's Day is the perfect time to say it—you’re the reason my days feel brighter.
-Every little moment with you means more than I can put into words.
-Your smile, your laughter, the way you make everything feel lighter—it all makes my heart race in the best way possible.
+                        &emsp; I’ve been meaning to tell you this for a while now, but I never really found the right time—or maybe I was just too nervous to say it.
+But today, I finally decided to be honest about what I feel.
+Every time we talk, even about small things, you somehow make my day a little brighter.
+I catch myself smiling when I think about our conversations, and honestly, I realize that I’ve started to like you—more than just a friend.
                     </span>
                     <br> <br>
                     <span>